haljoumaa/SAR-Academy/README.md

 ## Project Genesis and Institutional Alignment

-The project began during Autumn 2024 as part of ING303: _Systems Thinking and Innovation for Engineers_.
-During a classroom pitch, an Innovation Norway advisor expressed preliminary interest, followed by faculty engagement at HVL and an introduction to StartupLab Bergen.
+The project began in Autumn 2024 as part of ING303: _Systems Thinking and Innovation for Engineers_ at the Western Norway University of Applied Sciences (HVL).
+During a classroom pitch, an advisor from Innovation Norway gave positive feedback and expressed initial interest.
+This helped initiate follow-up discussions with HVL faculty and staff, who supported the team in taking the project further.

-Regular meetings were held with StartupLab leadership, and weekly updates were delivered during the pre-MVP development window.
+The team was later introduced to StartupLab Bergen through HVL, establishing direct contact with their leadership and gaining access to mentorship and advisory resources.

+From the beginning, the team followed structured project management routines, including regular meetings and detailed progress tracking.
+During the pre-MVP phase, regular status reports were shared with relevant connections, covering technical updates, challenges, and key decisions.
+Ensuring transparency and clear communication throughout development.

 ---